Reel SF

 ... from the 1950s ...
 Here's a postcard photo image taken in the Fairmont's Cirque Room at about that same time.

 ... and Now, the Cirque Room is still there but available only for private parties.
-This recent photo from such an event captured its art deco bar and original circus-themed murals.
+This recent photo captured its art deco bar and original circus-themed murals.

 Lester hears back from his shady lady friend Irene Neves.
 She has been working on her lawyer boyfriend and found out -"It took five martinis" - that Myra is about to donate the bulk of her fortune to a charity, news that doesn't sit well with the scheming pair.